Smoothness of stabilisers in generic characteristic: Smoothness of centralisers and Gr o bner bases

-\begin{Remarks}(i) Any Gr\"obner basis consisting of $d$-bounded polynomials can be reduced to a $d$-bounded Gr\"obner basis.
-If there are at least $d+1$ elements then two, $f$ and $g$ say, must have the same leading monomial.
-So for some $\lambda$, $g-\lambda f$ has a lower leading monomial and replacing $g$ by $g-\lambda f$ we still have a Gr\"obner basis, directly from Definition \ref{grobdef}.
+\begin{Remarks}(i) Any Gr\"obner basis of length greater than $\ell_d$ consisting of polynomials of degree at most $d$ can be reduced to a Gr\"obner basis of cardinality at most $\ell_d$.
+For if there are at least $\ell_d+1$ elements then two, $f$ and $g$ say, must have the same leading monomial.
+So for some $\lambda\in k$, $g-\lambda f$ has a lower leading monomial and replacing $g$ by $g-\lambda f$ we still have a Gr\"obner basis, directly from Definition \ref{grobdef}.
 Inductively we may assume $g$ is zero, thus it can be removed to produce a smaller Gr\"obner basis.

-(ii) Any finite set of polynomials (resp.~Gr\"obner basis) can be embedded into a $d$-bounded set of polynomials (resp.~Gr\"obner basis) for some $d$ by appending an appropriate number of zeros.
+(ii) Conversely, any finite list of polynomials (resp.~Gr\"obner basis) can be embedded into a $d$-bounded list of polynomials (resp.~$d$-bounded Gr\"obner basis) for some $d$ by appending an appropriate number of zero polynomials to the end of the list. \end{Remarks}